Telegram & Slack Setup

 Slack uses per-instance OAuth credentials, mirroring the GitHub/GitLab integration model.
 Requires ENCRYPTION_KEY (tokens are stored AES-256-GCM encrypted).

-1. Create the app — go to api.slack.com/appsCreate New AppFrom scratch, give it a name and pick your workspace.
+1. Go to api.slack.com/appsCreate New AppFrom scratch → name it (e.g. TaskView) and pick your workspace.

-2. OAuth & Permissions → Redirect URLs — click Add New Redirect URL, enter exactly your SLACK_CALLBACK_URL, then Save URLs:
+1. OAuth & Permissions → Redirect URLs → Add New Redirect URL — enter exactly your SLACK_CALLBACK_URL, then Save URLs:

 https://<your-api-domain>/module/messaging/slack/oauth/callback

-5. Basic Information → App Credentials — copy Client ID, Client Secret, and Signing Secret for the environment variables below.
+Basic Information → App Credentials — copy the three values:

 SLACK_CLIENT_ID=<your-client-id>